-• If the 12 week nil rate period that applies to a student ends between 22 June 2020 and 16 November 2020, then that nil rate period is extended for that student until 16 November 2020.
-The student will continue to remain eligible for the HCC during this extended period.
+• If the 12 week nil rate period that applies to an ABSTUDY Living Allowance recipient ends after 22 June 2020 and before the end of the extension period, then that nil rate period is extended for that recipient until at least 16 April 2021, or any later date that would be applied to a Youth Allowance (student) recipient under Social Security law.
+The recipient will continue to remain eligible for the HCC during this extended period.